hexabeast/Sytrace/README.md

 <br><img src="https://raw.githubusercontent.com/hexabeast/Sytrace/master/readme_images/graph.PNG" height="400"><br>
 You can zoom with mouse wheel, pan with left click, move the boxes around with left click, etc.

 Each box is a process, yellow lines represent process parent/child relationships, green lines represent ptrace calls made by processes targeting other ones, and red lines represent inter-process communication using pipes.

+In our example above, there are only yellow lines as there was no ptrace or pipe-based communication.

 Here is some summary of what the graph shows us :
 ![](https://raw.githubusercontent.com/hexabeast/Sytrace/master/readme_images/how_it_works.png)